leifbr/f5certlabs/docs/class2/module12/lab1.rst

 Priority Groups Lab
 ~~~~~~~~~~~~~~~~~~~

 *Q1.
 Are all members taking connections?
-Which member isn’t taking
+Which member isnt taking
 connections?*

 No, 10.1.20.13:80 in the low priority group is not taking connections.